Clathrate Compounds of Noble Gases: Properties, Applications and MCQs

 Key Points on Clathrate Compounds of Noble Gases

-Formation: Noble gas atoms are trapped in the cavities of crystal lattices of certain organic molecules (e.g., phenol, hydroquinone) or inorganic solids (e.g., zeolites, ice).
+Formation: Noble gas atoms are trapped in the cavities of crystal lattices of certain organic molecules (e.g., phenol, hydroquinone) or inorganic solids (e.g., zeolites, water ice).

 Types of Clathrate Compounds of Noble Gases